Yam fortress: Modern period

 During the Soviet era, the park had a cinema pavilion with a dance floor, but fire destroyed it and it has not been restored.
-In 1958, a monument to World War II partisans was placed in the south-east corner of the park.
+In 1958, a monument to the Soviet partisans was erected in the south-east corner of the park.

 In 2017, Rosterminalugol took over maintaining the park.
-Ivangorod water utility service cleared the park's pond between June 24 and August 25, 2019.
+The Ivangorod water utility service cleared the park's pond between June 24 and August 25, 2019.
 After that, a Biolight Oloid Pyramaid water cleaning system with a fountain was installed.
 Fry of the carp and carassius were released into the pond.

-In June, 2022, the park got an addition: the local history museum with financial support of the Presidential Grants Foundation set up a few glass boards with paintings of a fortress, that are merging with current relief.
-As an addition they have built a stele with pointers to different objects in the park and published an audio-guide at the «Easy Travel» platform.
+In June 2022, the park received a new addition: the local history museum with financial support of the Presidential Grants Foundation set up a few glass boards with paintings of a fortress, that are merging with current relief.
+As an addition, they have built a stele with pointers to different objects in the park and published an audio-guide at the «Easy Travel» platform.

 Architecture

 The fortress was built on a high steep coast at the outside of the river bend.
 That gave additional obstacle for assault.
 From all sides fortress was surrounded by water: it had Luga river on its western side and moats on others.
 Fortress itself was built in trapezoid shape facing the river with a long base that also was slightly concaved.
-Walls was folded of limestone and was up to 4,5 meters wide.
-At the corners the fortress had 4 round towers, which were supplemented by square towers in the middle of western, northern and eastern walls.
+Walls was folded of limestone and was up to 4.5 meters wide.
+At the corners the fortress had four round towers, which were supplemented by square towers in the middle of western, northern and eastern walls.
 That gave the defenders an opportunity to crossfire.
 The detinets was located at the south-western corner of fortress and had mutual gates with it.
 A gate was placed westwards in two related square halftowers made of coarse limestone blocks stapled with mortar.
-Passage was 2 meters wide and 17.5 meters long had 3 gates in it and a pit in front of the entrance with a single drawbridge.
+The passage was 2 meters wide and 17.5 meters long, and it had 3 gates in it and a pit in front of the entrance with a single drawbridge.

 The bastion fortress was built by the same plan as the old one and had 4 bastions at its corners, linked by curtains.
 In the south-western corner, between southern and western curtains old detinets was placed.
 The detinets' western wall and gate tower was built into the curtain and was used as an entrance.
 Because of this the south-western bastion was smaller than the others.